 Relations between Germany and Bahrain are good.
-Germany is held in high regard in Bahrain as a reliable trading partner and due to the mediating political role it has played in the region.
+Germany is held in high regard in Bahrain as a reliable trading partner and due to its mediating political role in the region.
+Political exchange between Germany and Bahrain is increasingly also taking place in the form of high-level diplomatic visits.

 Since 2004, Bahrain has been holding the Manama Dialogue in cooperation with the International Institute for Strategic Studies (IISS) in London.
 Germany uses this key regional forum in the sphere of foreign and security policy to maintain an ongoing exchange with Bahrain and other countries in the region.